da4all/da4all.github.io/_cards/introduction-to-data-ethics.md

 title: "An Introduction to Data Ethics"

 teaser: >
   This reading, divided into five parts, introduces students to the ethics of data practice and includes discussions about data benefits and harms; challenges and obligations of ethical data practice; and ethical frameworks and best practices for data practitioners.
-Note: This document was originally designed, and thus can be used, as a module.

 keywords:
   - "data ethics"